Advancing the Cardiovascular Care of the Oncology Patient (Virtual)

-The goal of this course is to equip the global cardio-oncology community with actionable science to advance patient-centered, evidence-based cardiovascular and cancer care.
+The goal of this course is to equip the cardio-oncology community with practical scientific knowledge fostering the progression of patient-centered, evidence-based, collaborative cardiovascular and cancer care for patients living with and beyond cancer.

-- Describe the pathophysiologic basis of amyloidosis, as well as diagnostic and treatment strategies.
+- Evaluate the pathophysiologic basis of amyloidosis, as well as current diagnostic and treatment strategies.

-- Design an interprofessional cardio-oncology care team and a framework to improve the overall cardiovascular care of cancer patients and survivors.
+- Design a multi-disciplinary, interprofessional cardio-oncology care team and successful framework to advance the overall cardiovascular care of cancer patients and survivors.

 Ana Barac, MD, PhD, FACC